Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment by cardDesign inspired by Spain

 Maya and the dot of transcendence

 The semi-circle or crescent that sits between the upper curve and the dot represents Maya, usually translated as "illusion" but more accurately understood as "that which measures" or "that which creates the appearance of separation."
 Maya is the veil between the relative world (the three states below) and absolute reality (the dot above).
-It doesn't quite touch the dot, which is significant: Maya comes close to the transcendent but never reaches it.
+In yogic anatomy, this veil corresponds to the third eye, the point between the brows where subtler perception is said to open.
+Maya comes close to the transcendent but never reaches it.
 The boundary between relative and absolute experience is permeable but real.

 The dot (bindu) at the very top represents Turiya, the fourth state, the state of pure consciousness that underlies and encompasses the other three.
 It is the silence after the M fades.
 It is Brahman.
 It is what you ARE when all the states and stories and content are stripped away.
 The dot is small but positioned above everything else because, in the Upanishadic view, it is the most fundamental reality.
 Everything else is a manifestation of it.